 The HEPA filters from the ventilation system of the NDA Environmental Enclosure would be removed by bagout procedures, wrapped in polyethylene or equivalent material, and loaded into containers as radioactive waste.
-The ventilation system equipment would then be selectively demolished, loaded into containers, and transferred to the Container Management Facility for characterization and shipment for offsite disposal as low specific activity radioactive waste.
+The ventilation system equipment would then be selectively demolished, loaded into containers, and transferred to the Container Management Facility for characterization and shipment for offsite disposal as lowspecific-activity radioactive waste.

-The interior surfaces of the NDA Environmental Enclosure would be expected to be slightly contaminated.
-Therefore, it would be thoroughly surveyed and a spray fixative applied as necessary to allow demolition of the structure without confinement.
+The interior surfaces of the NDA Environmental Enclosure are expected to be slightly contaminated.
+Therefore, it would be thoroughly surveyed and a spray fixative applied, as necessary, to allow demolition of the structure without confinement.
 The enclosure would be manually demolished using conventional equipment such as hydraulic hammers and backhoes.
-The debris would be surveyed and sampled for characterization purposes, placed into containers for offsite disposal as low specific activity waste.
+The debris would be surveyed and sampled for characterization purposes and placed into containers for offsite disposal as a mixture of Class A low-level radioactive waste and low-specific-activity waste.